 >Renters do not build wealth for themselves.
 Renting an apartment or home helps build wealth for the landlord.
 Rent payments is an expense.
 With a mortgage payment, the principal portion of the PITI will go towards the principal buydown which with the reduction of principal and potential appreciation, that is the formula to build wealth.

 Due Real Estate Values Go Up During Times of High Inflation?

 For years, it felt like things would never be the same again.
 Yet, there are those who are building massive wealth through real estate and property once more.

 Keep reading to learn the various reasons and ways in which real estate can build your wealth far more consistently than nearly any other class of assets you could put money into.
 In this article, we will discuss and cover Build Wealth More Consistently With Real Estate.

-Build Wealth More Consistently With Real Estate: Positive Cash Flow Possibilities
+Build Wealth More Consistently With Positive Cash Flow Possibilities

-Cash flow is simply the money and funds you have remaining in your hands after you’ve collected rent but paid out all of the expenses.
-Most properties will have expenses including property taxes, a mortgage, maintenance, insurance, and possibly property management fees.
+Cash flow is the money and funds you have remaining in your hands after you’ve collected rent but paid out all the expenses.
+Most properties will have expenses, including property taxes, a mortgage, maintenance, insurance, and possibly property management fees.
 You enjoy a positive cash flow when it pulls in more in monthly rent than it does in expenses to own it.

-Build Wealth More Consistently With Real Estate: Depreciation Can Be Deceiving
+Protect and Build Wealth More Consistently With Depreciation From Real Estate

 Build Wealth Through Leverage Investing